 You’ll also get an objective view on how much effort, time or resources it will take to reach your set of key predefined goals (e.g. number of sales across a period or revenue), helping you with your sales plan efforts.

 A consulting firm’s sales strategy example could see them attracting leads through their demand generation efforts.
-Those leads are then passed on to sales reps, who work to qualify and guide those leads to an appointment.
+Those leads are then passed on to sales professionals, who work to qualify and guide those leads to an appointment.
 Then, once the problem has been identified, the reps work with account managers or other consultants in order to develop a proposal with a possible solution.

 Whatever this process looks like for you, make sure you have a clear view of every step of the customer journey and client relationship.